📊 Our Test Results:

 Zendesk wins 5 out of 8 categories.

-Zendesk and Close CRM are two very different tools built for different teams.
+Zendesk and Close CRM are two very different products built for different teams.

-Zendesk is built for customer support.
-It handles tickets, automates responses, and gives your support team everything they need.
+Zendesk is the leader in customer service software.
+It handles support tickets, automates customer conversations, and gives your support team detailed reporting.

-Close CRM is built for outbound sales.
-It combines calling, email, and SMS to help reps close more deals faster.
+Close CRM is built for sales — combining calling, email, and SMS to help sales teams close more deals fast.

-Close CRM is excellent for inside sales teams that live on the phone.
+Close is excellent for inside sales teams that live on phone calls and need built in calling.

-However, if you need a full customer engagement platform with AI and deep integrations, Zendesk is the better choice.
+However, if you need a full customer experience platform with AI, security, and deep integrations, Zendesk is the better choice for your business.

 More of Zendesk Compared

-Here’s how Zendesk stacks up against other competitors:
+Here is how Zendesk stacks up against other customer support software competitors:

 Zendesk vs Freshdesk

-Zendesk wins on: AI automation depth, integration library size, enterprise scalability
+Zendesk wins on: AI automation depth, Zendesk Marketplace size, enterprise scalability for global businesses

-Freshdesk wins on: Lower starting price, simpler setup for small teams
+Freshdesk wins on: Lower starting price, simpler setup for small businesses

 Zendesk vs Intercom

-Zendesk wins on: Ticketing system maturity, reporting depth, app marketplace
+Zendesk wins on: Ticketing system maturity, reporting and analytics depth, app marketplace breadth

 Intercom wins on: Live chat experience, proactive messaging, product tours